jag28731/Credit-Risk-Analysis/README.md

 Credit risk is an inherently unbalanced classification problem, as good loans easily outnumber risky loans.
 Therefore, I will need to employ different techniques to train and evaluate models with unbalanced classes.
 Jill asked me to use imbalanced-learn and scikit-learn libraries to build and evaluate models using resampling.

 ### Purpose
 In this project, I used the credit card credit dataset from LendingClub, a peer-to-peer lending services company.
 I oversampled the data using the RandomOverSampler and SMOTE algorithms, and undersampled the data using the ClusterCentroids algorithm.
-I used a combinatorial approach of over and undersampling using the SMOTEENN algorithm.
+I used a combinatorial approach of oversampling and undersampling using the SMOTEENN algorithm.
 I compared two new machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk.

 ## Credit Risk Results
 Below are the results after I evaluated the performance of BalancedRandomForestClassifer and EasyensembleClassifier: